delivr-to/delivrto_vectr_import/README.md

 CAMPAIGN_NAME = "Links and Attachments"
 ```

-2. Export your campaign results as JSON from the `Campaign Results` view in [delivr.to](https://delivr.to)
+2. Export your campaign results as JSON from the `Campaign Results` view in [delivr.to](https://delivr.to), or directly via the API.

 ![Export Campaign Results](assets/export.png)